 Clary Sage honey is a raw local honey variety produced in the northeast part of North Carolina.
 Honey bees forage the Clary Sage plant (salvia sclarea) which is only grown in meaningful concentrations in a few locations in the world.
 The honey is an extremely high quality, light in color honey that rivals sourwood and tupelo honeys.
 It may be the best tasting honey produced in North Carolina.

 I produce raw local honey according to the NCSBA certified honey producers program.
-Additionally the senior class can raise $6 (per 12oz. jar), $12 (per pint jar), or $24 (per quart) of honey sold.
+Additionally the senior class can raise $2 (per 3oz. jar), $6 (per 12oz. jar), $12 (per pint jar), or $24 (per quart) of honey sold.
 Currently I have somewhere between 150-200 lbs of Clary Sage honey, and it will be sold as available.

-The Clary sage honey is sold in 12oz. jars, pints (22oz.), and quarts (44oz.) at $16, $30, and $60 respectively.
+The Clary sage honey is sold in 3oz. jars, 12oz. jars, pints (22oz.), and quarts (44oz.) at $5.50, $16, $30, and $60 respectively.
 Select the jar size and quantity below.
-There is no sales tax for the order; however a processing charge is added to each order.
-I will deliver orders within a 20 mile radius of Trinity Academy.
-Shipping within the United States is available at an additional charge.
-All orders will be followed by an email invoice payable online.
-I bottle by demand to reduce the crystallization of the honey so it may take a few days to deliver the order.
+There is no sales tax charged for the order; however a processing fee is added to each order.
+I will deliver orders to Trinity Academy where the senior class will make those orders available for pick up.
+All orders submitted by November 17th will be made available for pickup.
+The next pickup date is scheduled for Wednesday afternoon December 18th from 2:30-3:30 in the Administration building Conference Room.
+All orders submitted online will be followed by an email invoice payable online.

 If you have any questions or situations with the ordering form leave a note in the comments section.
 I can also be easily reached to resolve any questions or circumstances; here is my contact information.